rmmfeng-tech/Simple-AI-Chatbot-with-a-Calculator-Tool/README.md

-I decided to go with ollama since I use it with some regulatiry, but i could do it with Open AI models too, actually would be a little easier since the course i made uses Open AI models in their code. however i prefer a little challenge.
+I decided to go with ollama since I use it with some regulatiry, but i could do it with Open AI models too, actually would be a little easier since the course i made uses Open AI models in their code.
+However i prefer a little challenge.

 My main focus was to make the chatbot work well in a CLI , and if i could make it work i would them go to a gradio interface, since most people prefer a